-Attention to water leaks always gets the highest priority in my house.
+Attention to a water leak prevention always gets the highest priority in my house.
 I would rather stop a leak than pay for damage caused by one.
 The most common leaks originate at roof openings for vent stacks, chimneys, skylights, or other similar items protruding through the surface.
 Grab a ladder, someone to cheer you on and go fix that leak.

 Before you step on the roof be sure you are not going to do additional damage.
 Clay tiles can be extremely fragile.
 Severely curled shingles will break if you step on them, risking greater damage.
 They should not be loose, damaged, blistered or missing.
 Any hesitation about safety or doing damage should be heeded despite my urging to get on the roof.